DanDPanda/DiscordBot/README.md

-# README update is in progress!
+# README update is in progress.
 ## Last update: 12/18/2018

 ### Introduction: